omega8cc/boa/README.txt

 * Magic Speed Booster cache, working like a Boost + AuthCache, but per user.
 * Entry level XSS built-in protection on the Nginx level.
 * Firewall csf/lfd integrated with Nginx abuse guard.
-* PHP errors debugging, including WSOD, enabled on the fly on dev. aliases.
+* PHP errors debugging, including WSOD, enabled on the fly on .dev. aliases.
 * Boost, AdvAgg, Domain Access and Drupal for Facebook built-in support.
 * Built-in collection of useful modules available in all platforms.
 * Autonomous Maintenance & Auto-Healing scripts in /var/xdrago.